Everyday Wanderer Logo

 Spend a Summer Day at Whitefish Mountain Resort

-Although it’s best known for its amazing ski slopes, Whitefish Mountain Resort is just as fun in the summer when the ski runs melt into trails surrounded by wildflowers and woodland creatures.
+Although it’s best known for its amazing ski slopes, Whitefish Mountain Resort is just as fun in the summer when the ski runs melt into miles of trails surrounded by wildflowers and woodland creatures.

 Hike the Whitefish Trail

-With 12 trailheads covering more than 40 scenic miles of northwestern Montana wilderness, the Whitefish Trail is a great way to experience the natural beauty of Whitefish in the summer.
+With 12 trailheads covering more than 40 scenic miles of northwestern Montana wilderness, the Whitefish Trail is a great way to experience the natural wonder of Whitefish in the summer.

 Little Big Horn Battlefield National Monument